lfvilella/b2blue-challenge/README.md

 Open: http://b2blue.lfvilella.com

-This is a simple API, being able to create and filter cities.
+This is a simple UI / API to create and filter cities.

 Tech Stack:
 - Python